netcan/meta-list/examples/README.md

-The `Indexer` class records the key info that belongs to which GenericRegion's offset, the lower 16 bits is GenericRegion's offset, and upper bits is GenericRegion's id, `0x10000` indicates that the key `2` belongs to the first element of the second GenericRegion.
+The `Indexer` class records the key info that belongs to which GenericRegion's offset, the lower 16 bits is GenericRegion's offset, and upper bits is GenericRegion's id, `0x10001` indicates that the key `2` belongs to the second element of the second GenericRegion.
 `Indexer::mask` record key has been set.

 ```cpp